abhineetraj1/dataEnumerator/README.md

 # Data enumerator lib
 This library helps to manipulate the 2d arrays.
 User can execute functions like addition, substraction, multipliaction and other operations on square matrix and determinant.
+It also helps user to get equation of graph using arrays, which helps to predict the next value.

 ## It's uses:-
 *	Used to collect user data and process it according to user requirements.
 *	Can be used in create recommendation system.
 *	Used in deep learning model training.
 *	Used in unsupervised machine learning projects.
+* Used in predicting data
+*
 ## Functions :-

 ### To add two matrix